This article contains affiliate links. Fight the New Drug may receive financial support from purchases made using affiliate links.

 10. Porn is harmful, and it simply isn’t worth it

 Porn is not harmless.
-Decades of research and hundreds upon hundreds of studies indicate that porn can have serious negative consequences for individuals, relationships, and society as a whole.
+Decades of research and numerous studies indicate that porn can have serious negative consequences.
+These consequences affect individuals, relationships, and society as a whole.

 While the multi-billion dollar porn industry may try to sell porn as harmless entertainment, the preponderance of evidence suggests otherwise.
 Help build a healthier world by rejecting porn and its toxic narratives.